MazontheMoon/css_cheatsheet_transitions_transforms/README.md

 * new: creating a new document or file
 * build: changes specific to the build or system
 * update: adding content or changes to document
-* fix: correcting a specifiec issue
+* fix: correcting a specific issue
 * style: style specific changes
 * docs: changes to documentation
 * test: specific feature tested